MarcoGrossi92/FLINT/README.md

 Follow these steps to integrate a new chemical mechanism into FLINT:

 0. Build FLINT againts Sundials and Cantera.
-If it is not possible, bypass this guide.
+If it is not possible, bypass steps 5 and 6 and use **KAnt** to generate a benchmark.

 1. ✅ Verify the YAML Mechanism
 - Ensure your `<mech>.yaml` file is valid and behaves as expected.